 In addition to the "hard" benefits there are almost always "soft" benefits that don't show up directly on the balance sheet, but nonetheless represent real benefits to the business.
 Classic examples include improved customer loyalty due to better customer service, improved decision making from having better and more timely information and improved transaction throughput resulting from decreased cycle times.

 Note the key word "can" in the following five factors.
 In practice CRM software is about consistent execution, improved automation and better information.
 Just purchasing and installing the software isn't enough.
 You have to design and apply the technology to improve user productivity, automate business processes and achieve slated business outcomes.

 CRM can increase revenues

-This is the most obvious way CRM software helps achieve ROI: Increasing the top line of the business.
-Quite simply, CRM can help you sell more by improving your selling processes and opening up new avenues based on the comprehensive view and customer intelligence available from CRM analytics.
+This is the most obvious way an application helps achieve ROI: Increasing the top line of the business.
+Quite simply, the system can help you sell more by improving your selling processes and opening up new avenues based on the comprehensive view and customer intelligence available from the analytics.

 "Basically you're looking to create something that will make your clients' lives simpler and easier," says Robert Gorin, senior director at Getzler, Henrich and Associates, a consultancy based in New York City.
 By making it easier for customers to do business with you, you will increase the amount of business your customers choose do with you.

 One of the ways the application can increase your revenues is to let you, and your staff, track more closely where in the sales cycle each customer is.
 "When you review the sales pipeline you can see what's coming up," says Ray Simon, principal of ENPIO, a San Francisco, CA, consultancy.
 "You can see the deals you've already done 80% of the work to win.
 When your sales staff can clearly see this they can put in the last 20% of the effort on those people and drive them home."